Getting Prepared for an Enthralling Trip to India

 A Few More Tips for Travel to India

 If you can do it, ask an Indian friend for suggestions.
-He/she will be able to tell you some of the top tips for visit to India that will be otherwise invisible to you.
+He/she will be able to tell you some of the top tips for planning to visit India that will be otherwise invisible to you.
 Through them, you will learn about the beautiful art of bargaining.
 You will also learn that auto-rickshaws and cabs can rob you with highly exaggerated charges.
 However, with all the chaos, you will also come across the unmatched beauty of Indian culture that cannot be explained by mere words or a few pictures.
 To feel the aura, everything about India has to be seen, lived, and experienced from up close.
 Again, remember to obtain travel medical insurance for your trip to India to protect yourself from the unexpected.